Hecter94/EndlessSky-PluginArchive/res/mds/outfits.md

 <li> vanilla: puts outfit Ka'het Electric Stunner into unique category</li>
 <li> new vanilla: rewrote Skadenga book mission, so you can buy the unique book</li>
 <li> new vanilla: rewrote Wanderer and Remnant missions for human cultural archive, so you get the unique archive chip</li>
-<li> new unique pet: alien "Snuggles" (land somewhere in human space, hidden destination is Danoa system (based on the Alien movies))</li>
+<li> new unique pet: alien "Snuggles" (with derelict scanner, land somewhere, hidden destination is the Danoa system (based on the Alien movies))</li>
-<li> new unique pet: alien "Exotic" (land somewhere in human space, hidden destination is Unagi system (based on the Dark Star movie))</li>
+<li> new unique pet: alien "Exotic" (with derelict scanner, land somewhere, hidden destination is the Unagi system (based on the Dark Star movie))</li>
+<li> new unique pet: alien "Audrey II" (with derelict scanner, land somewhere, hidden destination is the "5 Spring Below" system (based on the Little Shop of Horrors movie))</li>
+<li> new unique pet: alien "Furbel" ("Vibrant Water" (based on Tribbles from Star Trek))</li>
 <li> new unique pet: Cat "Cleo" (Deadman's Cove, 20% chance)</li>
 <li> new unique pet: Ferret "Gummi Bear" (Bivrost, 20% chance)</li>
 <li> new unique pet: Hamster "Peanut" (Twinstar, 20% chance)</li>